knpuniversity/php-beginner-series/knpu/if-statement.rst

 By now, you probably know that as soon as we get things working, I'll challenge us by adding something harder!
 Imagine that sometimes the dog owner knows the age of her dog, but purposefully wants to hide it.
-In these cases, instead of printing "Unknown", we want to say something a bit friendlier, like:
-"Hi!
-Email the owner for the age details please!"
-Let's also imagine that in these cases, the age has been set to the string ``hidden`` so that we know when to print this message.
+In these cases, instead of printing "Unknown", we may want to offer a friendly message of how to get this information.
+Also imagine that the age has been set to the string  ``hidden`` so that we know when to print this message.

 We already have all the tools to make this happen, using another nested ``if``